by Steven Gledhill for FREEdom from MEdom Project

 Who is the Holy Spirit?

-When considering this union between Father, Son, and Spirit, the elephant in the room is this question: “Who (what) is the Holy Spirit?”
+When considering this union between Father, Son, and Spirit, it begs the question: “Who (what) is the Holy Spirit?”

 The word often translated “spirit” from Hebrew and Greek, the original languages of the Bible, also means “breath” or “wind.”
 Jesus said of the Holy Spirit,